co-IT/ngrx-ducks/packages/core/docs/quick-start.md

 ## Benefits

-- ⚙️ Create Reducer Automatically
+- ⚙️ Create both Reducer and Action Automatically
 - 🤫 Get rid of verbose action declarations
 - ️️️⤵️ Reduce imports of Action Types and Action Creators
 - 💉 Use typed Services instead of dispatching Actions